The best smells to attract bass are blood, shrimp, menhaden oil, crawfish, minnows, and garlic.

 Some fish have a more well-developed sense of smell than others and they are often capable of detecting various types of scents with greater efficiency, especially those that live in murky or muddy waters with low visibility.

-Types of Fish Smells and Attractants
+Types of Bass Smells and Attractants

-In the last decade, there have been a number of products in the fishing industry that claim to be the best when it comes to attracting fish and getting them to bite.
+In the last decade, there have been a number of products in the fishing industry that claim to be the best when it comes to attracting bass and getting them to bite.
 These often come in small spray bottles or even jugs and jars that you can use to dip your lure into.

 These products have been in existence for decades now, but some brands are now manufacturing scent products that ‘stick’ to the bait more efficiently or continue to produce the smell that’s intended longer without wearing off.
 Many soft plastics now have scents made into the plastic material of the actual bait itself.
 Some of these products work, but some are not as reliable as these brands want you to believe.